MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Get-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -ResourceGroupName
-Name of resource group under which want to retrieve the specified account's specified firewall rule.
+Specifies the name of resource group under which this cmdlet gets the specified account firewall rule.

 ```yaml
 Type: String